EyoelYT/Climasphere/Readme.md

 # Setting up Docker

-You don&rsquo;t need to setup neither the `env.js` file for the frontend nor the `application.properties` file for the backend as docker will outomate that for you using your `.env` file at the root of the project.

 Install [Docker](https://www.docker.com/).

+You don&rsquo;t need to setup neither the `env.js` file for the frontend nor the `application.properties` file for the backend as docker will automate that for you using your `.env` file at the root of the project.

 <a id="setup-root-env-file"></a>

-## Setup a `.env` file
+## Setup a `.env` file in the root of the project

     #!/usr/bin/env bash